Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): New data in 4.0

 A major extension of the already comprehensive CR database is the inclusion of data from air shower experiments.
 High-energy CRs are measured indirectly with ground-based experiments.
 They detect the particle cascades initiated by CRs in Earth's atmosphere (air showers).
 Since the CR flux drops rapidly with increasing energy, the air-shower technique is the only feasible way to obtain CR data above PeV energies.
 The air-showers allow for large aperture experiments due to their extensive footprint on the ground in charged particles and Cherenkov light, and their visibility from a distance in ultra-violet light.

 The energy and direction of a CR can be well inferred from air showers, but the identity of each individual CR cannot be determined accurately.
 The identity, more specifically the mass $A$ of the CR, has to be inferred from air shower properties that naturally fluctuate, like the slant depth $\xmax$ of shower maximum measured from the top of the atmosphere or the total number $\nmu$ of muons produced in the shower.
 These natural fluctuations make it impossible to distinguish species on an event-by-event basis.
-Fluxes of individual elements or isotopes therefore cannot be determined.
+Therefore, fluxes of individual elements or isotopes cannot be determined.

 Experiments most commonly report the all-particle flux.
-This includes in principle also stable electromagnetically and weakly interacting particles, but the flux of these components at the PeV scale and above is negligible compared to nuclei~\cite{Kampert:2012mx,Apel:2017ocm}.
+In principle, this also includes stable electromagnetically and weakly interacting particles, but the flux of these components at the PeV scale and above is negligible compared to nuclei~\cite{Kampert:2012mx,Apel:2017ocm}.
 In addition, some experiments report the fluxes of mass groups by splitting the observed mass range into two groups (proton-helium group and the rest), four groups (proton, helium, oxygen-, and iron-group), or five (as before, but adding a silicon group).
 These groups span over roughly equal intervals in $\ln A$, since the mass sensitivity is roughly constant in this variable.
-Beside the usual individual element or isotope names, the list of CR quantity names in \crdbv{4.0} was expended to handled these groups (e.g. \code{H-He-group}, \code{Fe-group}, \code{AllParticle}, see Table~\ref{tab:cr_quantity}).
+Beside the usual individual element or isotope names, the list of CR quantity names in \crdbv{4.0} was expanded to handle these groups (e.g. \code{H-He-group}, \code{Fe-group}, \code{AllParticle}, see Table~\ref{tab:cr_quantity}).

-We note that these results are obtained by simulating air showers initiated by only the leading element in each group and by fitting the sum of the air shower response distributions to the observed distribution~\cite{Aab:2014aea,Apel:2012tda}.
+We note that these results are obtained by simulating air showers initiated by the leading element in each group only, and by fitting the sum of the air shower response distributions to the observed distribution~\cite{Aab:2014aea,Apel:2012tda}.
 Representing a whole mass-group by a single element is a great simplification, but unavoidable since the relative fluxes of species within a mass group are unknown.
 The analysis approach works in practice because air shower fluctuations are large compared to the small differences in the response to individual elements within a group.